-New external lighting to be installed on the new development will comprise hooded luminaires directed away from vegetation and the adjacent boundary hedgerow and woodland habitats.
+New external lighting to be installed on the new development will comprise hooded luminaires directed away from vegetation.
 Ideally the bulbs will be LED and at the warmer end of the spectrum (i.e. avoiding blue or white light).
 LED lights emit much lower levels of UV and therefore have a lower impact on wildlife.
 The new lighting will be task-related, associated with specific entrance/exit points of the development.
 The lux level will be as low as possible to allow the task to be carried out safely and effectively.
 Guidance on task-related lighting levels and mitigation options as described within the Bats and Artificial Lighting in the UK report will be followed (Institution of Lighting Professionals, Bat Conservation Trust, 2023).

-72 Vivara Pro Build-in Bat Tubes, or integrated bat tubes of a similar design, will be integrated into new residential units within Phase 6A.
+Ten Vivara Pro Build-in Bat Tubes, or integrated bat tubes of a similar design, will be integrated into new residential units within Phase 6B.
 The tubes will be installed as high as possible on the northern or western elevations of the new buildings.